jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

 Command definitions themselves might not necessarily execute.
 Just copies of it, more likely.
-Its *not executing* may be expressed by means of a square:
+Its *not executing* may be expressed with a square:

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />